 One interesting concept I learned in CoachU’s coach training program was the idea of over-responding.
-This is not over-reacting, which is a knee-jerk response, but rather carefully thinking over the situation and then deliberately over-responding with a series of solutions.
+This is not over-reacting, which is a knee-jerk response.
+Rather, over-responding is carefully thinking over the situation.
+Then deliberately over-respond with a series of solutions.

 Going back a few years, my husband and I discovered we were overspending—spending more money than we were earning for a total of six months.
 A knee jerk reaction would be to get angry and blame your partner.
 “It is your fault—you spent all that money buying furniture we don’t need!”
 A response might be, “Let’s stop spending going forward and postpone doing the home renovations until we can save up the money.”

-An over-response is to come up with a complete plan of action to solve the problem and make sure we don’t fall into this situation again.
-Here was ours:
+Over-responding is to come up with a complete plan of action to solve the problem and make sure we don’t fall into this situation again.

-- We hired a bookkeeper to go over every single receipt, credit card and check purchase we had made since January to see exactly where our money had gone.
+- Hire a bookkeeper to go over every single receipt, credit card and check purchase we had made since January to see exactly where our money had gone.
 The categories are specific, no more “Miscellaneous.”
 We have continued to keep these detailed records going forward.

-- We reviewed this detailed information together and determined where we could reduce expenses without reducing our quality of life.
+- Review this detailed information together and determined where we could reduce expenses without reducing our quality of life.

 - We agreed to meet monthly to discuss our finances and come to joint decisions about major purchases.

-- We put a 30-day hold on all major purchases to eliminate impulse buying.
+- Put a 30-day hold on all major purchases to eliminate impulse buying.
 (Read the related article, Go On A Money Diet here ).

 - We each have the same amount of “mad” money that we don’t have to account to our partner for and can use to buy stuff the other may not appreciate or want.
 We both have the need to feel unrestricted and this gives us the freedom to go a bit “mad” without blowing the budget, or feeling we have to get permission to make a personal purchase.

-- We contacted the bank to get extended overdraft protection.
+- Contact the bank to get extended overdraft protection.

-- We are investigating borrowing to complete our home renovations.
+- Investigate borrowing to complete our home renovations.